-The Motor Trades Association of Australia (MTAA) Limited and its affiliated organisation, the Australian Motor Body Repairers Association (AMBRA), launched a new cost calculator tool to assist motor body repair businesses transparently identify their costs and a charge out hourly rate for their business.
+The Motor Trades Association of Australia (MTAA) Limited and its affiliated organisation, the Australian Motor Body Repairers Association (AMBRA), have revised a new cost calculator tool to assist motor body repair businesses transparently identify their costs and a charge out hourly rate for their business.
 In transparently identifying business costs, the task in determining a viable, sustainable ’shop’ or business rate is improved.

 The importance of this calculator is that it provides motor body repair business owners a relatively simple tool (please see link below) to enable the identification of a proper charge rate based on total business costs.